yucelzeynep/02_exercise_chat/README.md

 3. **Push your code to GitHub**

 4. **Create a new web service on Render:**
-   - Connect it to your repository (similar to the previous exercise.
+   - Connect it to your repository (similar to the previous exercise).
    - Make sure it uses the `render.yaml` configuration file.

 5. **After deployment, access your chat service via the URL provided by Render.**